Jesus in the Bible

 Exact Match

-And the twelve came together to Jesus; and they gave him an account of all the things they had done, and all they had been teaching.
+And the apostles gathered themselves together to Jesus, and told him all things, both what they had done, and what they had taught.

 then Jesus said to them, come, let us retire privately to some place of solitude, to repose your selves a while. for such a crowd of people were continually coming and going, that they had not even time to eat.